 Earthquake Information Social Media and RSS Feeds

-A list and description of all the earthquake-related social media accounts and RSS feeds.
+A list of all the earthquake-related social media accounts and RSS feeds.

 To subscribe to a real-time feed, select a format (ATOM is the best choice for most), then select which feed you want from the list on that page, and copy the URL into your feed reader of choice.